 Field education placements are a minimum of 500 hours in total for any one placement (as per AASW requirements).
-For a fulltime placement you will be required to attend a minimum 6 hours, and no more than 8 hours per day, within the agency’s normal operating hours.
+Full time placements equate to 14 weeks.

-Part time placements of 3 or 4 days per week may be available by negotiation, subject to availability.
-No placement can be less than 3 days per week.
+Part time placements of 3 days per week may be available by negotiation, subject to availability.
+No placement is able to be less than 3 days per week.

-You are not able to accumulate extra hours in order to complete placements early.
-Students will expected to keep an accurate record of their placement hours and show this to their supervisor and liaison officer regularly throughout.
+Students are not able to accumulate extra hours in order to complete placements early.
+Students are expected to keep an accurate record of placement hours and provide this when asked.

 Field education units have the same status as academic units and are awarded academic credit accordingly.
-The practicum units are assessed as ‘ungraded pass’ or ‘fail’.
+Field Education units are assessed as an ‘ungraded pass’ or ‘fail’.

 Supervision is regular, sanctioned time that provides a forum for support, development and in-depth reflection on practice, and is central to student’s learning throughout placement.